nathansam/tofameta/README.md

 can be run either conventionally (using the `Rscript` terminal command or Rstudio IDE), or via a Docker container.
 The former is easier to use and more conventional to those familiar to R, whilst the latter is optimal for reproducibility.
-Docker uses an image of the environment used to produce the analysis and will , in theory, reproduce the same output many years into the future.
+Docker uses an image of the environment used to produce the analysis and will , in theory, reproduce the same output many years into the future regardless of changes to operating systems or the R programming language.

 ### Conventional approach